Want to stop impulse buying, save money, and build a healthy relationship with shopping? Check out my new program, Freedom From Shopping.

-Buying a new outfit or a pair of shoes always made me feel good initially.
+Buying a new outfit or pair of shoes always made me feel good initially.
 But that feeling of happiness wore off pretty quickly.

-Spending money on experiences though — such as a weekend getaway — brought me happiness during the planning stages, happiness during the vacation, and happiness when I looked back and reminisced about the trip (even a year or more after the experience had happened).
+Spending money on experiences though, such as a weekend getaway, brought me happiness during the planning stages, happiness during the vacation, and happiness when I looked back and reminisced about the trip (even a year or more after the experience had happened).

+That’s pretty incredible!
+Plus studies have shown buying experiences brings us more happiness than buying things.
 I learned to let go and not base my self-worth on material things.

 2. When items are out of sight, they’re out of mind